singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 3. If something with this signature has been recently crawled, insert this page back into the database at a low priority.
 4. If not, crawl the page and insert its links into the database.

 Under the above implementation, we never "complete" crawling the web, but we will avoid getting stuck in a loop of pages.
-If we want to allow for the possibility of "finishing" crawling the web (which would clearly happen only if the "web"were actually a smaller system, like an intranet), then we can set a minimum priority that a page must have to be crawled.
+If we want to allow for the possibility of "finishing" crawling the web (which would clearly happen only if the "web" were actually a smaller system, like an intranet), then we can set a minimum priority that a page must have to be crawled.

 This is just one, simplistic solution, and there are many others that are equally valid.
 A problem like this will more likely resemble a conversation with your interviewer which could take any number of paths.
 In fact, the discussion of this problem could have taken the path of the very next problem.